2025 Watchlist

 Position: Support

-Latest Action: Introduced in the Senate and House
+Latest Action: Failed in Senate Commerce and Labor Committee

 SB 449 / HB 533: Fertility Treatment and Contraceptive Protection Act: Creates legal protection for fertility treatment and contraception.